eclipse-iofog/iofogctl/README.md

-  exec          Connect to an Exec Session of a resource get           Get information of existing resources help          Help about any command legacy        Execute commands using legacy CLI logs          Get log contents of deployed resource move          Move an existing resources inside the current Namespace prune         prune ioFog resources rebuild       Rebuilds a microservice or system-microservice rename        Rename the iofog resources that are currently deployed rollback      Rollback ioFog resources start         Starts a resource stop          Stops a resource
+  exec          Connect to an Exec Session of a resource get           Get information of existing resources help          Help about any command logs          Get log contents of deployed resource move          Move an existing resources inside the current Namespace prune         prune ioFog resources rebuild       Rebuilds a microservice or system-microservice rollback      Rollback ioFog resources start         Starts a resource stop          Stops a resource